sloh03/bamazon/README.md

-# bamazon
+# Bamazon Store

-This is a command-line store similar to Amazon built with MySQL.
+This is a command-line store similar built with MySQL.
 The app will take in orders from customers and deplete stock from the store's inventory.

 ## Function
-Running the Node application `bamazonCustomer.js` will display all available items for sale.
+Running `bamazonCustomer.js` will display all available items for sale.
 The customer will then be given the option to purchase products.

 If the customer chooses to make a purchase, they will be prompted to enter the ID and quantity of the desired product.